Factorization of positive-semidefinite operators with absolutely summable entries: Introduction

 \section{Introduction}

-In this paper, we study the following problem, first posed by Hans Feichtinger at a 2004 Oberwolfach meeting, later modified by Heil and Larson \cite{HeilLarson08}, and further reformulated by one of the authors and his collaborators \cite{BOP18, BORWZ}.
+In this paper, we study the following problem, first posed by Hans Feichtinger at a 2004 Oberwolfach meeting, later modified by Heil and Larson \cite{HeilLarson08}, and further reformulated by the first author and his collaborators \cite{BOP18, BORWZ}.